Blu-H/Governance/README.md

 - Non-fiduciary and non-executive
 - Provide scientific, technical, and strategic advice
 - Do not hold decision-making authority
-- Typically serve on a pro bono basis
+- Serve on a pro bono basis

 ### Operational Management
 - Responsible for execution of approved strategy and programmes